 1984 - New Zealand declares itself nuclear-free.

 1993 & 1996 - The MMP (Mixed Member Proportional) replaces the Westminster (Monarchy in Commonwealth since 1907) method.
 It is a system to elect 120 Members of Parliament for New Zealand.
-Each voter has two votes, one vote is used to elect an electorate reprehensive by-first-past-the-post, and the other vote is used to elect the remaining Members of Parliament from party lists of candidates.
+Each voter has two votes, one vote is used to select an electorate reprehensive by-first-past-the-post, and the other is used to select the remaining Members of Parliament from party lists of candidates.
 To qualify for seats in New Zealand, a party must win 5% of the total party vote nationwide.
-There is an election every 3 years.
+There is an election every three years.